eagle-cooler/power-eagle/docs/sdk-reference.md

 # Power Eagle SDK Reference

-The Power Eagle SDK provides a comprehensive set of tools and APIs for creating userscript plugins that extend Eagle.cool functionality.
-All plugins receive a `context` object containing both Eagle's native API and Power Eagle's enhanced SDK.
+The Power Eagle SDK provides a comprehensive set of tools and APIs for creating userscript-style plugins that extend Eagle.cool functionality with minimal setup.
+Power Eagle brings the **Tampermonkey experience** to Eagle - simple scripts that can be installed instantly from URLs.

+All plugins receive a `context` object containing both Eagle's native API and Power Eagle's enhanced SDK with organized namespaces.

 ## Plugin Structure